 Companion Animal Overpopulation

-It's a costly problem because the more homeless animals there are, the higher the cost to communities to provide animal care and control services sufficient not only to protect the animals but to protect the public from related risks such as bite cases, disease transmission, traffic accidents, and property damage.
+The more homeless animals there are, the higher the cost to communities to provide animal care and control services sufficient not only to protect the animals but to protect the public from related risks such as bite injuries and fatalities, disease transmission, traffic accidents, and property damage.
 Associated costs for basics such as personnel, facilities, equipment, training, sheltering, and euthanasia increase proportionally.

-The causes of New Mexico's cat and dog overpopulation epidemic are simple:
+The causes of New Mexico's cat and dog overpopulation crisis are simple:

 - Uncontrolled and irresponsible breeding of dogs and cats.